What is Passive House?

 A thermal bridge occurs when a building’s thermal envelope is penetrated by a material or component that is less insulative than the surrounding assembly.
 This creates an easy path for heat transfer.
 Any time a building’s insulation is not continuous, a thermal bridge is present.
 This could be an uninsulated slab edge or a steel beam passing directly from the exterior to the interior of a building.
 The goal when designing a Passive House is to eliminate thermal bridges.
 If any do remain it is essential that their impact on the building’s energy use is calculated and accounted for when evaluating whether target criteria are satisfied.

-A Passive House must be airtight to prevent infiltration through the building enclosure.
+A Passive Building must be airtight to prevent infiltration through the building enclosure.
 A typical building may be up to 20 times leakier than a Passive House.
 Air leakage allows heated air (and energy!) to escape the building.
 Conversely, dirty air can be sucked into a building through cracks and crawlspaces, significantly affecting indoor air quality.
 In addition, controlling how air moves (or does not move) through a building assembly is essential to creating a durable assembly that will not be subject to mold or moisture damage.
 Air leakage is tested using specialized equipment called a blower door.
 Airtightness is one of the most challenging aspects of a Passive House project and successfully meeting the airtightness criteria requires planning and careful execution.

 High Performance Windows & Doors